dmerejkowsky/dmenv/docs/contents/index.md

 * reading information about your project in the `setup.py` file and nothing else
 * using already existing tools such as `python3 -m venv` and `pip`

-As the tag line implies, its implementation is as simple as possible and it contains the *bare minimum* amount of features.

 Want to try it?
 Proceed to [installation](installation.md) and [usage](./basic_usage.md).